pingcap/docs-tidb-operator/en/br-federation-architecture.md

 The restore process in the data plane consists of three phases:

-1. **Phase One:** Call the AWS API to restore the EBS volumes using EBS snapshots based on the backup information.
+1. **Phase One:** TiDB Operator schedules a restore pod to request the AWS API to restore the EBS volumes using EBS snapshots based on the backup information.
 The volumes are then mounted onto the TiKV nodes, and TiKV instances are started in recovery mode.
 This phase must be executed in each Kubernetes cluster.

-2. **Phase Two:** Use BR to restore all raft logs and KV data in TiKV instances to a consistent state, and then instructs TiKV instances to exit recovery mode.
+2. **Phase Two:** TiDB Operator schedules another restore pod to restore all raft logs and KV data in TiKV instances to a consistent state, and then instructs TiKV instances to exit recovery mode.
 As TiKV instances are interconnected across multiple Kubernetes clusters, this operation can restore all TiKV data and only needs to be executed in one Kubernetes cluster.

-3. **Phase Three:** Restart all TiKV instances to run in normal mode, and start TiDB finally.
+3. **Phase Three:** TiDB Operator restarts all TiKV instances to run in normal mode, and start TiDB finally.
 This phase must be executed in each Kubernetes cluster.

 ![restore process in data plane](/media/volume-restore-process-data-plane.png)